GetStream/stream-chat-swift/docusaurus/docs/iOS/swiftui/thread-list.md

 - `title`: A custom title used as the navigation bar title.
 - `embedInNavigationView`: A boolean indicating whether to embed the view in a `NavigationView` or not.
 The default is `true`.

+## Thread List Query

+The `ThreadListQuery` is responsible to configure the list of threads that will be displayed in the `ChatThreadListController`.
+These are the available parameters:

+- `watch`: A boolean indicating whether to watch for changes in the thread list or not.
+- `limit`: The amount of threads fetched per page.
+The default is 20.
+- `replyLimit`: The amount of replies fetched per thread.
+The default is 3.
+- `participantLimit`: The amount of participants fetched per thread.
+The default is 10.
+- `next`: The pagination token from the previous response to fetch the next page.

+All the parameters are customizable and you can change them according to your needs.
+The default values are a good compromise between performance and user experience.

+If you are using the `ChatThreadListView` component, you don't need to worry about the `next` parameter, since pagination is handled for you.
+If not, you can use the `next` parameter from the previous response to fetch the next page of threads.